 When he’s not designing race-winning catamarans, French-Canadian professor in electronics, Sylvain Carignan likes to turn his hand to custom motorcycle building.
-Of course as a man who prides himself on producing one of the world’s fastest catamarans, he’s not about to settle for anything substandard.
-Using his skills in 3D modeling and prototyping he’s built a handful of motorcycle projects and this ’79 Honda CB750 cafe racer is his latest tour de force.
+Of course, as a man who prides himself on producing one of the world’s fastest catamarans, he’s not about to settle for anything substandard.
+Using his skills in 3D modelling and prototyping he’s built a handful of motorcycle projects and this ’79 Honda CB750 cafe racer is his latest tour de force.

 Sylvain spent around 12 months rebuilding the CB750 after purchasing it as a $200 non-running garden ornament.
-With a primary goal of improving performance, he kicked the project off by overhauling the bikes DOHC inline four.
+With a primary goal of improving performance, he kicked the project off by overhauling the bikes DOHC inline-four.
 Using a Wiseco big bore kit he increased capacity to 823cc, adding new valves and porting the head to get the most out of the upgrade.
 Then to ensure longevity all of the serviceable seals and bearings were replaced.
 Rather than trying to salvage the old carbs a set of CR31 units were installed, re-jetted and paired with a free-flowing exhaust for maximum power.

 Of course, raw performance wasn’t the only goal in Sylvain’s sights.
 Creating high-end, streamlined structures is part of his day-to-day so the CB was going to need a few design revisions.
-With cafe racer styling in mind, he began the transformation by leveling out the bikes stance using a set of classically styled Ducati shocks that raised the rear end.
+With cafe racer styling in mind, he began the transformation by levelling out the bikes stance using a set of classically styled Ducati shocks that raised the rear end.
 To maintain a comfortable riding position it was decided that clip on bars would be too aggressive, so Sylvain sat down at his computer to design a more suitable solution.

-Finished in muted tones of gray, silver, and black Sylvain’s CB750 has an air of refinement about it, much like the racing vessels he designs; and just like its water going brethren Sylvain was eager to inform us that “it rides hard!”
+Finished in muted tones of grey, silver, and black Sylvain’s CB750 has an air of refinement about it, much like the racing vessels he designs; and just like its water going brethren Sylvain was eager to inform us that “it rides hard!”
 Something we’re very glad to hear.